Tuzki2333/CSCI596-Final-Project/README.md

 <img src="./imgs/Dual_formulation_2.png" width="450">

-Interestingly, this Lagrangian dual problem has a separable structure, which allows us to develop our desired algorithm.
-The high-level idea of our algorithm is:
+Interestingly, this Lagrangian dual problem has a separable structure, which allows me to develop the desired algorithm.
+The high-level idea of my algorithm is:

 - STEP 1: Initialize a value of $\lambda$
 - STEP 2: Given $\lambda$, solve the inner maximization problem which can be done in $O(n)$